Lost Wax Casting - Casting Set up Supply List

 After quenching is my least favorite part... clean up.

 Gloves - You might have to dig through the goopy mess of investment at the bottom of the bucket to find your piece.
 For this, I suggest gloves -particularly in the winter time.
 The investment will really dry out your hands as if jewelry making doesn't already do a job on them.
 Investment is the worst.
-And the water is usually freezing cold unless you've quenched a whole bunch of flasks before sticking your hands in there.
+And if you're not in a climate controlled environment the water is usually freezing cold unless you've quenched a whole bunch of flasks before sticking your hands in there.
 I use these because they come in a size small for my tiny hands.
 But you know, whatever works for you.
 In the summer, sometimes I don't bother at all.

 Toothbrushes - good old toothbrushes - I use them all the time.
 I have several different ones in different shapes and sizes.
 They're kind of the best for cleaning off investment.
-These little tiny ones are awesome too.
+These little tiny ones are awesome too - the ones for cleaning out around braces.
 They usually come in a couple different sizes - if you look for them at the grocery store, you'll have a better idea of the size.
+I also find good brushes at brewing supply shops.

 Brass brush - This can knock off big chunks, but then also it is needed for cleaning the flasks.
-These with the wooden handles are fine, but you may be able to find ones at a local hardware store (for cheaper) that have a plastic handle that are better for constant use with water.
+These with the wooden handles are fine, but you may be able to find ones at a local hardware store (for cheaper) that have a plastic handles that are better for constant use with water.
+I have also found an interesting steel one that is used for scrubbing a bbq grill.
+I'm always on the lookout for scrubbing brushes of all sorts.
 Make sure you have a separate one for investment than using on your nice jewelry.

 Ultrasonic cleaner - this is in no way a need at all.
 Just that it is a way to help clean up your castings.
 Since we're talking about a minimalist set up, I'm not even going to give you a link.

 From here, your metal should be clean!
 Everything after this falls a little outside of the "casting".
 Most likely if you are already a jeweler or metalsmith you'll have tools for cleaning up the castings, removing sprues etc. Depending on how you attached your sprues you can saw them off with a jewelers saw or clip with something like these sprue cutters that cut up to 8g.
+These are a little nicer version, they are more of a flush cutter, but for slightly smaller sprues.
+Knipex also makes some realllly nice ones.
 You can file or grind depending on what works best for you.
 For grinding I like these carbide burs.
 They're probably in my top 5 tool list - I have two, I think the medium and the extra fine.
 And then I use rubber wheels after that!
 For what I do most of the time, I like the control I get from the different abrasive rubber wheels.
-These kits are good if you've never used them - AdvantEdge or AdvantEdge Plus.
-Oddly, I use a mix of both of those, I tend to go with the course white, medium black, then the red (or they call it brown) and then the green if I wanting more shine.
+These kits are good if you've never used them - EVEFlex or EVE Silicone Polishers (they used to be called AdvantEdge).
+I use a mix of both of those, I tend to go with the course white, medium black, then the red (or they call it brown) and then the green if I wanting more shine.
 Sometimes a light file and sand paper might be all you need.

 My Usual Suppliers (I usually price check, sometimes one will be drastically different)